Revised: 21 May 2018 - Design and Content © 1996-2018 Bernard Veasey - All rights reserved.

 the TCP/IPv4 setting.
 It is set as a 'Work' network.

-(as they are for connecting to other Windows 7/8/10
+they are for connecting to other Windows 7/8/10 PCs) but

-PCs) but having it switched ON does not stop LanMan98
+having it switched ON does not stop LanMan98 working.

-on the Windows 7/8/10 PC and it has permissions set up
+the Windows 7/8/10 PC and it has permissions set up for

 Set up the Windows shared folder in the following way: